wmaykut/ffputzes/README.md

   * Has a wife who bikes incredibly long distances
   * Won the league last year

-zgward:
+Egbuka de Beppo:
-  * Husband of rlether
+  * Husband of Shake and Drake
   * Works as a medical resident
   * Lives in Indianapolis
   * Has a cat named Nori who likes to scratch him
-  * Son of CJune44
+  * Son of the player To Infinity & Bijan
   * Amazing DOTA player

-liv2skiluv2srf:
+Harles Barkley Jr.:
-  * Sister of zgward
+  * Sister of Egbuka de Beppo
-  * Daughter of CJune44
+  * Daughter of To Infinity & Bijan
   * Works as a salesperson at J. Jill
   * Plays ultimate frisbee
   * Has a boyfriend named Kurt